buahaha/aa-memberaudit/README.md

 python manage.py memberaudit_load_eve
 ```

-You may want to wait until the loading is complete before starting to create new trackers.
+You may want to wait until the loading is complete before continuing.

+> **Hint**: These command will spawn a thousands of tasks.
+One easy way to monitor the progress is to watch the number of tasks shown on the Dashboard.

 ### Step 7 - Setup permissions